Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

 (Recommended, if one of the track graphs should be used for range selection)

-* Open the edit window of the track either from the track context menu in the workspace (use menu entry `Edit`) or with a left click on the track in a map view and then a click of the `Edit` icon (the first track toolbar icon).
+* Open the edit window of the track either from the track context menu in the workspace (use menu entry `Edit`) or with a left-click on the track in a map view and then a click of the `Edit` icon (the first track toolbar icon).

 * Click with the left mouse button at the location of the start of the range to be selected in one of the track graphs and release the mouse button.
 A vertical red line jumps to the location of the nearest trackpoint of the track.
 * Move the mouse __in the same graph__ to the location of the end of the range to be selected and click with the left mouse button. _Warning:_ If a prohibition sign ![Not possible][NotPossible] pops up at the location of the mouse pointer, then the mouse was moved out of the graph used for the first click!